 While allowing livestock of all types to enjoy the freedom and nutrition of pasture is ideal, there are times when animals may need to be temporarily confined.
 For instance, you might be raising chicks in a brooder, or you might need to isolate an injured animal in a stall.

 So how do you keep livestock healthy under these conditions?
-One common solution proposed is the deep-litter bedding method.
+One common solution is the deep-litter bedding method.
 Basically, this method keeps animals off the ground by using at least eight inches of carbon-rich bedding, such as straw or wood shavings.
 More bedding is added regularly to keep things fresh and clean.
 The bedding is only dug out on occasion, ranging from every couple of weeks for horse stalls to perhaps only once a year for a winter-use-only chicken coop.

 Is deep-litter bedding right for your animals?
 Let’s take a look.

 - Reduced odor.
 Odor occurs in animal housing when nitrogen-rich manure gives off ammonia gas.
 Having large quantities of carbon present in the bedding locks up the nitrogen.
 This creates a composting process that is low in odor.
-Of course, this benefit is dependent on providing enough fresh, dry bedding regularly.
+Of course, this benefit is dependent on providing fresh, dry bedding regularly.

 - Cheap entertainment for chickens and pigs.
 If for any reason you need to house your chickens or pigs for a time, put down a good, thick layer of bedding, and then toss some dry corn around.
 Searching for the grain will satisfy the natural foraging instincts of these animals.
-Plus, their rummaging around will keep the bedding supplied with oxygen.
+Plus, their rummaging will keep the bedding supplied with oxygen.

 - Added warmth.
 Deep-litter bedding encourages composting, which in turn produces warmth.
 Animals housed away from drafts on deep-litter bedding will stay cozy in winter.
 (Note that deep-litter bedding may become excessively warm in summer.)

 - Beneficial bacteria.
 Aerobic decomposition promotes the flourishing of beneficial bacteria.
-These in turn produce vitamins B12 and K, as well as antibiotic substances that control the growth of the bad bacteria.
+These in turn produce vitamins B12 and K, as well as antibiotic substances that control the growth of harmful bacteria.
 Chickens that have the opportunity to scratch around in the slowly decomposing, oxygen-rich environment of a layer of good-quality bedding can benefit tremendously from the experience.

 - Reduced nutrient loading.
-Too much nitrogen in one place is harmful to the pasture.
+Too much nitrogen in one place is harmful to the soil.
 Containing it with bedding can keep your land in good health.
 This practice also reduces nutrient loading in surrounding waterways by cutting down on manure-contaminated runoff.